y5systems/intmax2-contract/docs/index.md

 function claimWithdrawals(struct WithdrawalLib.Withdrawal[] withdrawals) external
 ```

-Claim withdrawals for tokens that are not direct withdrawals
+Claim withdrawals for tokens that couldn't be processed through direct withdrawals

+_Used for ERC721, ERC1155, or failed direct withdrawals of native/ERC20 tokens_

 #### Parameters